 Q: Why am I being charged for phone numbers, even though I didn't purchase any this month?

-A: Twilio phone numbers are charged a monthly lease fee for each month that you have them provisioned on a project or subaccount.
+A: Twilio phone numbers are charged a monthly lease fee for each month that you have them provisioned on a account or subaccount.
 These charges continue each month until the phone number is released.
 New phone number purchases for the month are listed in the Usage Summary as

 Number Setups.
 For more information, see How much does a phone number cost.